-Students who graduate from SDUIS must have completed at least 45 quarter units or 30 semester units of general education courses.
-These units must include written and oral communications, mathematics, humanities/fine arts, political/social or behavioral science, and physical/natural science classes, which must be completed prior to graduation from the University.
+Students who graduate from SDUIS must have completed at least 45 quarter credits or 30 semester credits of general education courses.
+These credits must include written and oral communications, mathematics, humanities/fine arts, political/social or behavioral science, and physical/natural science classes, which must be completed prior to graduation from the University.
 SDUIS offers the full range of the required lower division courses or general education courses.

-The programs consist of 180 quarter units.
-Students can transfer a maximum of 135 quarter units, or 90 semester hours, to SDUIS.
-All students must complete at least 45 quarter units at SDUIS.
-Overall, a total of 60 quarter units of credit in the following general education areas are required, along with the 120 units of additional choice, including a Senior Research Project.
+The programs consist of 180 quarter credits.

+Students can transfer a maximum of 135 quarter credits, or 90 semester hours, to SDUIS.
+All students must complete at least 45 quarter credits at SDUIS.
+Overall, a total of 60 quarter credits of credit in the following general education areas are required, along with the 120 credits of additional choice, including a Senior Research Project.

-- \ Written Communication (minimum of 5 quarter units) - \ Oral Communication (minimum of 5 quarter units) - \ Mathematics (minimum of 5 quarter units) - \ Humanities and Fine Arts (minimum of 15 quarter units) - \ Social or Behavioral Science (minimum of 15 quarter units) - \ Physical or Natural Science (minimum of 15 quarter units)
+- \ Written Communication (minimum of 5 quarter credits) - \ Oral Communication (minimum of 5 quarter credits) - \ Mathematics (minimum of 5 quarter credits) - \ Humanities and Fine Arts (minimum of 15 quarter credits) - \ Social or Behavioral Science (minimum of 15 quarter credits) - \ Physical or Natural Science (minimum of 15 quarter credits)